privacy statement for business relations (customer, PAB, prospect, supplier, consultant, influential, etc.)

 - proactively be able to propose CVs and profile descriptions to you of suitable candidates and to be able to organise possible resulting job interviews;

-- exchange information with you about the offer, planning and performance of our temporary workers and domestic helps, as well as of the invoicing and accounting;
+- exchange information with you about the offer, planning and performance of our temporary workers and collaborators, as well as of the invoicing and accounting;

 - approach you for commercial offers, newsletters, events, workshops and other Randstad promotions/marketing campaigns that may be of interest to you;